PLEASE NOTE THESE DATES ARE FOR 2019. This is a 19 day motorcycle tour starting from the UK, with a full 11 days in Morocco.

 Final days ride to the port town of Tangier, catch the ferry back to Spain.
 Group Evening Dinner.
 (Riders with hire bikes will drop them off today)

-Scheduled departure 20:30 for the overnight ferry from Santander to Portsmouth.
+Fantastic riding on the edge and into Parque Nacional de Los Picos de Europa.
+Overnight ferry has scheduled departure of 20:30 for the overnight ferry from Santander to Portsmouth.

 Scheduled arrival into Portsmouth is at 19:45.